azagniotov/language-detection/README.md

 #### Maximum text chars

 `.withMaxTextChars(Integer)`
-- **Default**: `7,000`.
-The default limit is set to `7,000` characters (this corresponds to around 3 to 4 page document).
+- **Default**: `3,000`.
+The default limit is set to `3,000` characters (this corresponds to around 2 to 3 page document).
 For comparison, in Solr, the default maximum text length is set to `20,000` characters.
 - **Description**: Restricts the maximum number of characters from the input text that will be processed for language detection by the library.
 This functionality is valuable because the library does not need to analyze the entire document to accurately detect the language; a sufficient portion of the text is often enough to achieve reliable results.